 ♦ Jessica Chapman, Associate Professor of History, was awarded a three-year $240,000 New Directions Fellowship to pursue substantive and methodological training in the field of anthropology.
 This training will aid her research related to the economic and cultural significance of Kenya’s running industry.
 More information about this grant award and Professor Chapman’s research is available here.
 (March 2016)

 ♦ Jeannie Albrecht, Chair and Professor of Computer Science, received a $42,490 subaward from the University of Massachusetts at Amherst as part of a larger grant from the NSF.
-This three-year grant supports research on the development of utility-driven smart energy services.
+This four-year grant supports research on the development of utility-driven smart energy services.
 (September 2015)

 ♦ Matt Carter, Assistant Professor of Biology, received a $586,000 CAREER grant to support his research into sleep and wakefulness.
 More information about this grant award and Professor Carter’s research is available here.
 (April 2017)

 ♦ Ronadh Cox, Edward Brust Professor of Geology and Mineralogy, received a four-year $277,509 grant to support her study of the effects of extreme near-shore wave events through mapping and modeling coastal boulder movements.
 More information about this award and Professor Cox’s research is available here.
 (August 2015)